VasilisGks/getPointCloud/README.md

-# getPointCloudViaRealsense
+# getPointCloud
-A program written in C++11 in order to save captured point cloud in .pcl and .pcd format.
+A program written in C++11 in order to save captured point cloud in .pcl and .pcd formats, respectively.
 Code can be adapted in librealsense's : "./examples/capture"